intermine/im-docs/versioned_docs/version-5.0.0/webapp/properties/oauth2.md

    have it

-2. register the new client [here](https://login.elixir-czech.org/oidc/manage/dev/dynreg), using the _Self-service client registration_ page.
+2. register the new client [here](https://spreg.aai.elixir-czech.cz/spreg/), using the _New service_ page.
 3. send an email to [aai-contact@elixir-europe.org](mailto:aai-contact@elixir-europe.org) in order to receive a form that you have to complete with additional information

 For each application you will need to register the callback URI, which looks like: